mechmdim4an/Amazon.com_clone/README.md

 # Amazon.com_clone

-Amazon.com landing page clone  using HTML CSS and JS
+Amazon.com landing page clone, using basic HTML CSS and JS not a responsive design